naitiknanda/windowsactivatiorpro/README.md

-# Softsense by Naitik Nanda v19 Activator – Build 2026 | Win10/11
+🚀 Softsense BY naitik Nanda v19 Home Pro Win10/11
-Activate Windows Pro for Free!
+Build 2026 | Developed by Naitik Nanda

 Tired of the watermark on your screen?
-This Windows Pro activator can help you activate Windows 10 and Windows 11 quickly and easily.
+Softsense BY naitik Nanda v19 Home Pro Windows 10 11 is a lightweight, high-speed utility designed to activate Windows 10 and Windows 11 Home/Pro editions quickly and easily using local KMS technology.

-Instructions:
+📖 How to Use

+    Download the latest .bat or .cmd file.

-Right-click the batch file
+    Right-click the file and select "Run as Administrator" (This is required to access system licensing tools).
-Select “Run as Administrator”
-If it doesn’t work the first time, try running it again

-Features:
+    Wait 2 Minutes (120 seconds)

+    Follow the on-screen menu to choose your Windows edition.

+    Troubleshooting: If activation doesn't trigger immediately, simply run the script as Administrator a second time.

+✨ Key Features

-Works with both Windows 10 and Windows 11
+    Universal Core: Works seamlessly with both Windows 10 and Windows 11.

-Simple and fast activation process
+    Optimized Logic: Simple, fast activation process with no hidden background tasks.

+    The HQ Reliability: Built with the same logic used in our hardware refresh services.

-Regular updates with new releases
+    Active Development: Regular updates to ensure compatibility with the latest Windows builds.

-Note:

-Not compatible with Windows 7, Windows 8.1, Windows XP, Windows Vista, Windows ME, or Windows 2000
+⚠️ Compatibility Note

+This utility is designed for modern versions of Windows.
+It is not compatible with legacy systems:

+    ❌ Windows 7 / 8.1

+    ❌ Windows XP / Vista

+    ❌ Windows ME / 2000

+🛡️ Credits & Support

-Made by Naitik Nanda, Bhubaneswar, Odisha, India
+Made with 💖 by Naitik Nanda, an indie developer based in Bhubaneswar, Odisha, India.